 These are all butterfly species that I have recorded in my yard over the past two years.
-In 2011 there were more Monarchs and Queens and in 2013 the numbers of all species are down.
-I am a bit alarmed as are many other individuals who are concerned with conservation and preservation of all thing in nature- not just butterflies.
+In 2011 there were more Monarchs and Queens and in 2013 the numbers of all species were down.
+I am a bit alarmed as are many other individuals who are concerned with conservation and preservation of all things in nature- not just butterflies.

 The butterfly pictures are decent and some or not.
 Some of them are not good but again they are part of a record from my little habitat.
 Some of the butterflies are faded in the fall and are not at their prettiest.
 One or two I can not positively identify.
 I simply could not get a good view of all the markings.
 But I put a name on them and if these are not correct then someone I hope will put the proper name of the “flutterby” in a comment.